 Regardless of dates, for generations after it became common in New England to refer to events as having occurred either before or after the great snow.
 Writers including Henry David Thoreau made reference to its historical significance in their work.

-“The Indians near an hundred years old affirm that their fathers never told them of anything that equalled it,” wrote Thoreau.
+“The Indians near an hundred years old affirm that their fathers never told them of anything that equaled it,” wrote Thoreau.

 Throughout the region snow totals from the back-to-back storms were recorded at four, five and six feet.
 The snow covered entire houses, identifiable only by a thin curl of smoke coming out of a hole in the snow.
 “All communication between houses and farms ceased,” wrote Sidney Perley in his classic book, Historic Storms of New England.
 “Down came the flakes of feathery whiteness.”

 The poor especially suffered from want of food and heat.
 In Hampton, N.H., search parties went out after the storms hunting for widows and elderly people who might freeze death.
 Sometimes they lost their bearings and could not find the houses.
 Sometimes they found people burning their furniture because they couldn’t get to the woodshed.

 Farmers spent weeks digging out cows, sheep, chickens and pigs.
-Often they reported they had miraculously found animals alive under the snow and restored them to health.
+Mather reported they often found animals miraculously alive under the snow and restored them to health.
 A couple of pigs worked their way out of a snowbank 27 days after the storm ended, having survived on some tansy.
 Hens lasted as long as a week under the snow, turkeys as long as 20 days.

 Life Goes On